Unveiling The Spiritual Crisis in Schools, Civilian Life and The Military

 The National School Chaplain Association has a mission to place qualified chaplains in every school with clergy representing the anchor in the storm.
-Chaplains are trained to train others to discover strength and confidence through faith before the battle comes.
-Faith is the only comfort in the trenches.
-Hope for the future comes from the meaning of life.
+Chaplains are trained to train others to discover strength and confidence through faith before the battle comes, comfort while in the trenches and hope for the future.

 “…like the nation, the Army wasn’t simply facing a mental health crisis —it was facing an historically unparalleled spiritual crisis.
 What is often misdiagnosed as a mental health crisis is in fact: “a deep crisis of the spirit and soul.”
 (Tom Solhjem), Major General USA Ret. / Chair, LUKE Advisory Board in his recent blog Mission, Meaning and the Moral Imperative of Flourishing